 There’s A Reason I’m A Teacher Conference 2018

-April 20, 2018 brings the 17th annual There’s A Reason I’m a Teacher Conference to NAU’s College of Education.
+April 20, 2018 brought the 17th annual There’s A Reason I’m a Teacher Conference to NAU’s College of Education.

-The theme for 2018 is “Networks of Hope: Community, Collaboration, Connections, Culture, and Commitment”.
+The theme for 2018 was “Networks of Hope: Community, Collaboration, Connections, Culture, and Commitment”.

 Northern Arizona University’s TARIAT conference provides professional development opportunities for our teacher candidates as they interact with recognized outstanding teachers through keynote addresses and breakout sessions.
 NAU’s College of Education teacher candidates come away from this conference with information on best practices that they will soon use daily in their classrooms as they enter the teaching profession.
 The College of Education is grateful and proud to present this conference in partnership with the Arizona K-12 Center, Arizona Educational Foundation, and Blue Cross Blue Shield of Arizona.